 On most weekends, we are out driving through the city, out of city and around the city !
 On one such Sunday, we decided we had to study the real estate in the city and set off to Medchal.
 For a change, we drove through the city instead of our usual favourite ORR.

-As our study didn’t yield much results our next plan was to just drive somewhere and so we zeroed in on regular – Ratnalayam and Shamirpet Lake.
+As our study didn’t yield much results our next plan was to just drive somewhere and so we zeroed in on our regular hangout places – Ratnalayam and Shamirpet Lake.

 In recent times, Shamirpet has become a hotspot in the city with several resorts coming up in the vicinity.
 The lake itself has become a popular place to spend evenings, bird watching and for the more adventurous, it is a perfect place for rock climbing.